algolia/kubernetes-hands-on/07-service/README.md

     app: simple-service
 ```

-Let's have a look a the configuration:
+Let's have a look at the configuration:

 * `kind`: A `service` has the kind `Service`
 * `spec`: